mpostol/OPC-UA-OOI/Networking/SemanticData/README_AMQPMapping.md

 - Zero or one `header`: the Transport headers for a message.
 - Zero or one `delivery-annotations`: delivery-specific non-standard properties at the head of the message.
 - Zero or one `message-annotations`: properties of the message which are aimed at the infrastructure and should be propagated across every delivery step.
-- Zero or one `properties`: Immutable properties of the message.
+- Zero or one `properties`: immutable properties of the message.
-- Zero or one `application-properties`: structured application data.
+- Zero or one `application-properties`: structured application data.
 Intermediaries can use the data within this structure for the purposes of filtering or routing.
 - The `body` (`application-data`): consists of one of the following three choices:
   - one or more `data`: contains opaque binary data.
   - one or more `amqp-sequence`: a sequence section contains an arbitrary number of structured data elements.
   - a single `amqp-value`: contains a single AMQP value.
 - Zero or one `footer`: details about the message or delivery which can only be calculated or evaluated once the whole bare message has been constructed or seen (for example message hashes, HMACs, signatures and encryption details).

-Using an available implementation of the AMQP stack not all fields are exposed in the library API.
+> Not all fields are exposed in the library API of the AMQP stack.

 ### OPC UA PubSub